MCFpy/mcf/docs/source/user_guide/estimation.rst

     )

 Below you find a list of the discussed parameters that are relevant for the estimation of :math:`\textrm{GATE's}`.
-Please consult the :py:class:`API <mcf_functions.ModifiedCausalForest>` for more details or additional parameters on :math:`\textrm{GATE}` estimation.
+Please consult the :py:class:`API <mcf_main.ModifiedCausalForest>` for more details or additional parameters on :math:`\textrm{GATE}` estimation.

 .. dropdown:: Commonly used parameters to estimate :math:`\ \textrm{GATE's}`